apitoolkit/apitoolkit-landing/content/_index.md

 ## Your Team's workflow <span class="bg-amber-300 px-2 rounded-md"><strong class="drop-shadow-md">with APIToolkit </strong></span>

-<p data-hs="fade up"  class="pt-3 text-lg m-w-prose"> You now have enough tools and insight about your APIs and payloads, to discover issues, investigate bugs, and test to ensure bugs don't get reintroduced.</p>
+<p data-hs="fade up"  class="pt-3 text-lg max-w-3xl inline-block"> You now have enough tools and insight about your APIs and payloads, to discover issues, investigate bugs, and test to ensure bugs don't get reintroduced.</p>
 </div>